poult-lab/daily-word/english_words_ learning.md

 [verb] "to visit a place again, especially after a long period of time"

 [verb] It's an idea that may be worth revisiting at a later date. "to return to an idea or a subject and discuss it again"

+07.nestle /ˈnesl/

+[v] He hugged her and she nestled against his chest.

+"to sit or lie down in a warm or soft place"

+[v] He nestled the baby in his arms.

+"to put or hold sb/sth in a comfortable position in a warm or soft place"

+[v] In a quiet town nestled between green hills, a *colossal* discovery was made—an old *arsenal* buried beneath the local movie theater.

+"to be located in a position that is protected, sheltered or partly hidden"

 #### 2020/01/02.17